-li si≡ l The Trend Lines button - 🖆 - will allow the user to select or de-select the trend lines on the trend chart to display.
+The Trend Lines button - used - will allow the user to select or de-select the trend lines on the trend chart to display.
 If the checkbox next to each trend line is checked, then that trend line will be displayed.
-The Datagrid View button - 🛄 - will display a screen with the trend data in a grid format instead of with trend lines.
+The Datagrid View button - Level - will display a screen with the trend data in a grid format instead of with trend lines.
 The trend data is shown in 1-minute intervals.
 Clicking on the OK button on this screen will close the screen down and return to the Chart Display screen.
-The Refresh button - will refresh the screen's trend data if the screen is not in real-time mode.
-0 The left-pointing green arrow button - 🛄 - will move the chart's view backward in time by the specified chart interval.
-The chart interval button - will determine the number of hours displayed on the trend chart.
-The options are: 1 Hour, 2 Hours, 4 Hours, 8 Hours, 12 Hours , or 24 Hours .
-The right-pointing green arrow button - will move the chart's view forward in time by the specified chart interval.
+3 The Refresh button - ----------------------------------- • The left-pointing green arrow button - Least - will move the chart's view backward in time by the specified chart interval.
+3 The chart interval button - ----------------------------------- options are: 1 Hour, 2 Hours, 4 Hours, 8 Hours, 12 Hours, or 24 Hours, The right-pointing green arrow button - will move the chart's view forward in time by the specified chart interval.
 The right-pointing arrow with the vertical line next to it button - will toggle between viewing the chart in or out of real-time.
+When in real-time mode, the chart will automatically be undated once a chart in or out of real-time.
 When in real-time mode, the chart will automatically be updated once a minute.